 I receive on going training to enhance my personal and professional development, and have regular supervision, in line with BACP guidelines.

-I am a volunteer with East Surrey Domesic Abuse Service (ESDAS), working one to one with survivors of domestic abuse, and helping to deliver The Freedom Programme to groups of women who have experienced Domestic Abuse.
+I am a volunteer with East Surrey Domesic Abuse Service (ESDAS), working one to one with survivors of domestic abuse, and helping to deliver The Freedom Programme to groups of women who have experienced the trauma of Domestic Abuse.

-I am a trained addiction counsellor and work for CATALYST, offering counselling support for people with drug, alcohol, gambling and other addiction issues.
-I also work with family members or friends who may be affected by their loved ones' addiction.
+I am a trained addiction counsellor and worked for CATALYST, offering counselling support for people with drug, alcohol, gambling and other addiction issues.
+I also worked with family members or friends who were affected by their loved ones' addiction.

-I also worked at a Sixth Form College, providing counselling for students aged 16 to 19.
+I worked at a Sixth Form College, providing counselling for students aged 16 to 19.

 I have worked for an organisation providing short term counselling for Young People and Adolescents (age 12 to 25), based in various NHS settings